 Definitive Guide to Customer Experience Management

 Customer Experience Management (CXM) allows you to track and improve how customers interact with your products or services.
-It helps you to better understand what your customers like, what they don’t, and how to make their experience better.
+It helps you better understand what your customers like, what they don’t, and how to make their experience better.

 What is Customer Experience Management (CXM)?

-Customer experience management allows you to improve every interaction a customer has with your business.
-It focuses on making customers feel valued and ensures they have a smooth journey from start to finish
+Customer Experience Management allows you to improve every interaction a customer has with your business.
+It focuses on making customers feel valued and ensures they have a smooth journey from start to finish.

 How does CXM differ from CRM?